Back to top

 Explore Family Friendly Limantour Beach in Point Reyes

 During the summer, one surefire way to cool off in Marin is to head out to the beach.
-One family favorite in Marin is Limantour Beach at the Point Reyes National Seashore.
+One of our favorites in Marin is Limantour Beach at the Point Reyes National Seashore.
 Limantour boasts gentle surf, stunning views, and miles of sandy beach and is a great place to visit at any time of year.
+It's considered one of the best Point Reyes beaches for families.

-Named after a French merchant shipwrecked here in the 1840s, Limantour Beach is located along Drake's Bay, and is close to Point Reyes Station and the Point Reyes National Seashore park headquarters on Bear Valley Road.
-As you drive over Inverness Ridge, you'll see evidence of the devastating 1995 Mt.
-Vision fire that swept through this area in the form of the young fir and pine trees that line the roadway.
+Named after a French merchant shipwrecked here in the 1840s, Limantour Beach is located along Drakes Bay, and is close to Point Reyes Station and the Point Reyes National Seashore park headquarters on Bear Valley Road.

-Along the way, you'll find trailheads and parking areas for several popular trails, including Sky and Muddy Hollow trails, as well as a youth hostel and the Clem Miller Environmental Education Center.
+Along the way, you'll find trailheads and parking areas for several popular trails, including Sky and Muddy Hollow trails, as well as Limantour Lodge hostel and the Clem Miller Environmental Education Center.
 There are also several scenic overlooks that afford stunning vistas of Tomales Bay and the Limantour Estero.

 Limantour Beach itself is about a five-minute stroll from the parking area.
 Cross a metal bridge over the estero and climb a sand dune and you'll find yourself at the beach, a wide expanse of fine sand that literally goes on for miles and miles.

-Like nearby Drakes Beach, Limantour Beach is not located against the open ocean, so the waves here are more gentle than the ones you'll find at other Point Reyes Beaches, making this beach fine for wading and even swimming on calmer days.
-The water can still be really cold, though, so use caution.
+Like nearby Drakes Beach, Limantour Beach is not located against the open ocean, so the waves here are more gentle than the ones you'll find at other Point Reyes Beaches, making this beach often fine for wading and even swimming on calmer days when there are no beach alerts in place.
+There can still be rip currents and the water can be extremely cold, so exercise caution and, if in doubt, stay out of the water.
 If you don't go into the water, Limantour is still the perfect place to play in the sand, picnic, fly a kite, and just relax.

 Limantour is also dog-friendly; your on-leash canine companions are welcome on the southeast end of the beach.
 Note that the northern part of the beach is off-limits to dogs due to it being a nesting area for the endangered Snowy Plover.